roadiz/roadiz/README.md

 ### Upgrading database schema

-If you just updated your *RZCMS v3* sources files, you shoud perform a database migration.
+If you just updated your *Roadiz* sources files, you shoud perform a database migration.
 First **be sure your node-types sources classes exist**.
 If you did’nt generate them just have a look at *Migrating with an existing database* section.
 Then you can perform migration :